Student Services Team 2024

-Responsible for the welfare of all Year 7, 8 and 9 students, the Student Services Manager liaises with school members, families and the community around issues of pastoral care, attendance and educational outcomes.
+Responsible for the welfare of Year 7 students, the Student Services Manager liaises with school members, families and the community around issues of pastoral care, attendance and educational outcomes.
 They also play a crucial role in coordinating the Good Standing Policy, behaviour management, subject selections and school events.

 Responsible for the welfare of all Year 10, 11 and 12 students, the Student Services Manager liaises with school members, families and community around issues of pastoral care, attendance and educational outcomes.
 They also play a crucial role in coordinating the Good Standing Policy, behaviour management, subject selections and school events.

-The Year Coordinators work with students around issues of pastoral care, attendance, uniform, subject selections and performance.
+The Positive Support Coordinators work with students around issues of pastoral care, attendance, uniform, subject selections and performance.
 They liaise with external agencies for the benefit of the students and also play a key role in coordinating year level specific events.

 Year 9 Student Coordinator